 If the existing zoning plan needs to be changed in order to realise a particular development project, the developer can file an application for rezoning (Umwidmung) with the competent municipality.
-There is, however, no guarantee that the application will be granted, as re-zoning may not divert from applicable zoning principles and guidelines.
-In such cases, it is advisable to co-operate with the local authorities as closely as possible to achieve the desired re-zoning.
+However, there is no guarantee that the application will be granted, as rezoning may not divert from applicable zoning principles and guidelines.
+In such cases, it is advisable to cooperate with the local authorities as closely as possible to achieve the desired rezoning.